During which phase of mitosis do chromosomes condense and become ... | Channels for Pearson+

 1

-Identify the characteristics of each phase: In prophase, chromosomes condense and become visible under a microscope.
-This is the first stage of mitosis.
+Recall that during prophase, the chromatin fibers condense into discrete chromosomes that become visible under a microscope.
+This is the first phase of mitosis where the chromosomes start to become visible.

-Compare the characteristics: Metaphase is when chromosomes align at the cell's equatorial plate.
-Anaphase involves the separation of sister chromatids, and telophase is when the cell prepares to divide.
+In metaphase, the chromosomes align at the cell's equatorial plane, but they are already condensed and visible from prophase.

-Focus on the question: The question asks during which phase chromosomes condense and become visible.
-This is a key characteristic of prophase.
+During anaphase, the sister chromatids are pulled apart to opposite poles of the cell, but the chromosomes were condensed earlier in prophase.

 Watch next